historical-theology/stthomas/faith-reason-revelation/syllabus-regular-spring2024.md

 4. Brant Pitre, *The Case for Jesus* [Pitre]
 	* ISBN 978-0-385-36593-2

-I will distribute other assigned readings either as .pdf scans on Blackboard or via hyperlinks to online materials in the public domain.
+I distribute other assigned readings in Blackboard either as .pdf scans or via hyperlinks to online materials in the public domain.

 ***